serpapi/awesome-seo-tools/README.md

 ## Contributing
 If you know any other SEO tools that deserve to be on this list, feel free to open a pull request or drop an issue with your suggestions.

+**How to contribute:**

+- Work only on `README.md` file.
+- You can put the link at the bottom of the relevant category.
+- Make sure it does not exist in this list yet.

 ## Table of Contents

 1. [All in one SEO tools](#all-in-one-seo-tools)